-BNG is a way to measure the increase in biodiversity we are able to generate presents opportunities for us and the nature in the UK and to bring nature internally and with other organisations. into the heart of the places where people live and work.
+BNG is a way to measure the increase in biodiversity we are able to generate presents opportunities for us and the benefits to people and nature, the film sector to help reverse the decline of nature in the UK and to bring nature internally and with other organisations. into the heart of the places where people live and work.
 This ties in with our placemaking agenda and our aim to create thriving communities.